-As you know that It is a narrative style that emerged fast at the dawn of the 20th century.
-I’ve heard about it a lot, pondered upon it, tried to identify its practicability in day-to-day routine.
-So it is not about thinking of those difficult-to-comprehend scenes in James Joyce’s and Verginia Woolf’s novels.
-It is about delving into the psyche, understand the sensitivity of thoughts and experience their random overflow.
+As you know, the Stream of Consciousness is a narrative style that emerged fast at the dawn of the 20th century.
+From the beginning of my introduction to this term, I’ve sought to know its practicability in the day-to-day routine.
+With that being said, it is not about thinking of those difficult-to-comprehend scenes in James Joyce’s and Virginia Woolf’s novels.
+It is about delving into the psyche, understanding the sensitivity of thoughts and experiencing their random overflow.
 The term is also known as ‘Interior monologue‘, which can be simply described as the act of talking to yourself.

-In simplified words, the stream of consciousness can best be described as a trail of random thoughts that fly hysterically from this place to that, from gardens of love to deserts of wickedness, from caverns of goofiness to pleasures of heaven.
+In simplified words, the stream of consciousness can best be described as a trail of random thoughts that fly hysterically from this place to that, from gardens of love to the deserts of wickedness, from the caverns of goofiness to the pleasures of heaven.
 It is a technique which behaves like a wayward kite in the sky.
 To illustrate through my scrambled thought process that usually captures my psyche when I commute to the office, I would say that starting with a thought of coffee to ending up with thoughts of travelling to exotic lands is something that often happens.

 In the modern context, the term has evolved a lot.
 Hollywood’s and Bollywood’s influence on fiction, classified as the stream of consciousness, can be clearly seen.
-A number of movies are a key in immortalizing stories on the big screen in which the characters are caught in severe psychological patterns.
+A number of movies are key in immortalizing stories on the big screen in which the characters are caught in severe psychological patterns.